 NOTE-IGMP snooping is commonly use to determine group address membership.

-To avoid undetected retries being passed up at a receiver’s MAC-SAP, duplicate detection for group addressed frames is required in STAs with dot11RobustAVStreamingImplemented(#29) set to true (see 9.2.9).
+To avoid undetected retries being passed up at a receiver’s MAC-SAP, duplicate detection and removal(#477) for group addressed frames is required in STAs with dot11RobustAVStreamingImplemented(#29) set to true (see 9.2.9).

-MRG frames shall be QoS data frames (with QoS subfield of the Subtype field set to 1).
+GCR (#686) frames shall be QoS data frames (with QoS subfield of the Subtype field set to 1).

-If the Block Ack agreement is successfully established for the group addressed stream and the Power Management mode for the group addressed stream is MRG-SP, then the non-AP STA ensures it is awake for subsequent SPs (see 11.22.15.2.7).
+If the Block Ack agreement is successfully established for the group addressed stream and the delivery method(#2) for the group addressed stream is GCR-SP (#686), then the non-AP STA ensures it is awake for subsequent SPs (see 11.22.15.2.7).

-A non-AP STA may request a change of MRG service for a grouped addressed stream by sending a DMS Descriptor with the DMSID identifying the group address and the Request Type set to “Change” as described in 11.22.15.1 with the following modifications:
+A non-AP STA may request a change of GCR (#686) service for a grouped addressed stream by sending a DMS Descriptor with the DMSID identifying the group address and the Request Type set to “Change” as described in 11.22.15.1 with the following modifications:

-(#562)The DMS Descriptor shall contain zero TCLAS elements, zero TCLAS Processing elements, one TSPEC element and one MRG Request subelement.
+(#562)The DMS Descriptor shall contain zero TCLAS elements, zero TCLAS Processing elements, one TSPEC element and one GCR (#686) Request subelement.

-(#562)The TSPEC element and MRG Request subelement of this DMS Descriptor shall together contain at least one field that is different from the original TSPEC element and MRG Request subelement identified by the DMSID
+(#562)The TSPEC element and GCR (#686) Request subelement of this DMS Descriptor shall together contain at least one field that is different from the original TSPEC element and GCR (#686) Request subelement identified by the DMSID